Formatting instructions

 • 4 Discussion and overall conclusion

-You should describe your speaker-dependent isolated digit system in Sections 2.1 to 2.4.
+You can focus on your speaker-dependent isolated digit system in Sections 2.1 to 2.4 to illustrate the differences between theory and practice.
+Alternatively, in 2.1-2.4, you may instead go for a more general description of your speaker-independent system.
 As you don’t have to record and label your own data this year, you can describe this conceptually.
 If you want to use a concrete example to help illustrate, you can reference a speaker-dependent system built using an existing speakers data set (e.g. ‘simonk’).
 Although data collection is optional this year, you still need to describe what data are required, how they need to be labelled and so on – the marks for this are under “2.1 Data collection and acoustic features”.

 Figure, graphs and tables